aidotse/startupkit-DF/README.md

-If you have any questions, Send a mail to sheetal.reddy@ai.se or ping me on slack.
+If you have any questions, Send a email to sheetal.reddy@ai.se or ping me on slack.